Qiang-Zou/TPMSSlicer/README.md

 By: Qiang Zou (built on top of Charlie C. L. Wang's MeshWorks)
 email: qzou.code@gmail.com
 webpage: https://qiang-zou.github.io/
-Latest Release: 2021-03
+Latest Release: 2023-03 (updated by Sifan Chen)
 *****************************************************************

 1.Copyright
 -----------

-- TPMSSlicer is developed by Qiang Zou based on [1-3] for research use.
+- TPMSSlicer is developed by Qiang Zou and now maintained by Sifan Chen, based on [1-3] for research use.
 All rights about the program are reserved by Qiang Zou.
 This C++ source codes are available only for academic purposes.
 No secondary use, such as copy, distribution, diversion, business purpose, etc., is allowed.
 In no event shall the author be liable to any party for direct, indirect, special, incidental, or consequential damage arising out of the use of this program.
 TPMSSlicer is self-contained.

 2.Download